-When Rachel and her family relocated out of state she was so committed to the SEPUP programs and their potential to transform the science classroom that she asked to work for Lab-Aids®, first as a curriculum consultant and trainer, then in sales, and now in marketing.
+When Rachel and her family relocated out of state she was so committed to the Lab-Aids programs and their potential to transform the science classroom that she asked to work for the company, first as a curriculum consultant and trainer, then in sales, and now in marketing.

 Rachel graduated with honors from the University of Redlands with a BA in Environmental Ethics and earned her Masters in Teaching from Pacific University.
 She is a proud native of Portland, Oregon - her home base for many years of world travel, fun adventures, and strong family roots.
 Rachel now lives with her family in Riverside, California.